Google Translate Disclaimer

 Outdoor Air Quality

 Each day you take roughly 20,000 breaths of air.
 The quality of that air has a significant impact on our health in the long and short-term.
 Outdoor air quality is affected by different types of air pollutants from a variety of sources, including vehicle emissions, energy production and usage, and wildfires.
 Recent data shows that air quality in Simcoe Muskoka has improved; however, air quality remains a concern and more can be done to reduce air pollution to make the air healthier for everyone.
+On this page you will find information and resources about outdoor air quality, air pollution and health, and strategies that everyone can take to reduce exposure to air pollution and improve air quality.

-• learning how we can work together to improve air quality in Simcoe Muskoka.
+• Learning how we can work together to improve air quality in Simcoe Muskoka.

 The Simcoe Muskoka District Health Unit works to improve air quality and reduce exposure to air pollutants by:

-• sharing information and resources to keep you informed and healthy;
+• Sharing information and resources to keep you informed and healthy.

-• working with our partners and municipalities to promote healthy public policies, encourage community design for health and recognizing the health co-benefits of climate change action;
+• Working with our partners and municipalities to promote healthy public policies, encourage community design for health and recognizing the health co-benefits of climate change action.

-• monitoring and communicating the health impacts of air quality in Simcoe Muskoka.
+• Monitoring and communicating the health impacts of air quality in Simcoe Muskoka.

 Gases and fine particles that make up air pollution impact the heart, lungs, brain and other organs, and can lead to illness, hospitalization, and premature death.
 Long-term exposure to air pollution can increase the risk of developing heart and lung diseases and cancer.
 Short-term exposure to certain air pollutants, even at low levels of exposure, can:

-• make it harder to breathe;
+• Make it harder to breathe

-• worsen existing heart and lung conditions, including asthma, and increase the risk of heart attack, and stroke.
+• Worsen existing heart and lung conditions, including asthma, and increase the risk of heart attack, and stroke

 Weather conditions, human emissions, and wildfires interact and contribute to the levels of air pollution (made up of gases and chemicals).
 Important air pollutants include; ground-level ozone (O3), fine particulate matter (PM2.5), nitrogen dioxide (NO2), sulphur dioxide (SO2) and carbon monoxide (CO).
 More information on air pollutants can be found from the World Health Organization and Government of Canada Websites.